Bareilly: Rail

+Metro

+Bareilly Metro is a planned rapid metro system to decongest the traffic in the city.
+As of 26 April 2025, project DPR is under preparation.

 Air

 Bareilly city is served by the Bareilly Airport (IATA: BEK, ICAO: VIBY) – a civil enclave at the Indian Air Force's 'Trishul Air Base' in Izzatnagar, 6 km north of the city centre.

 The Airports Authority of India approved construction of a passenger terminal at the Bareilly civil enclave in 2016.
 10 ha of land was bought from local farmers by the district administration for the project.
 The AAI began the tender process to award construction contracts for the airport in September 2017 and expected the civil enclave to be ready by March 2018, pending Uttar Pradesh government approval.
 However, the IAF requested changes in the layout of the taxiway connecting the terminal to the runway.
 After the Ministry of Defence approved the taxiway, passenger service was hoped to begin by February 2019.

 Bareilly Airport was inaugurated by state civil aviation minister Nand Gopal Nandi and Union minister Santosh Gangwar on 10 March 2019 at the civil enclave of Trishul Air Base.
 The terminal building can handle 75 passengers during the peak hour.
 Flight services from Bareilly to Delhi commenced on 8 March 2021.
+Currently, it serves 2 routes, Mumbai and Bengaluru.

 Education

 The primary education in the government schools in Bareilly is taken care of by the Basic Shiksha Adhikari (BSA), who heads a team of Block Education Officers (BEO) to overlook the primary education sphere.
 The principal, teachers, Shiksha Mitras and the PTI teachers constitute the staff of the primary schools.
 There is also a School Management committee of which the village elected head is also a member.
-The District Inspector of Schools takes care of the secondary education in the government schools, and the government aided and government recognized institutions in Bareilly.
+The District Inspector of Schools takes care of the secondary education in the government schools, and the government aided and government recognised institutions in Bareilly.
 The DIOS generally undertakes the Inspection of School/Colleges and duties of teachers and other employees of Schools and Colleges.
 He is also responsible for the disposal of Financial Matters and the Maintenance and Distribution of the grant received for the payment of the Salary for the Employees of Schools and Colleges.
 The District Institute of Education and Training, Bareilly is located in Faridpur.

 Thomason's scheme of vernacular education was introduced experimentally in Bareilly in 1850.

 There are several universities and institutes of higher education in Bareilly.